What we can do together!

 PROJECT MANAGER IN BUNKWIMAKE

-José Villafaña, indigenous leader, born in the Sierra Nevada de Santa Marta, director of Tayrona of Bunkwimake District Ethnoeducational Institution.
-Member of the Aruhuaco community, local forest partner and founder and director of the native tree nursery.
+José Villafaña, indigenous leader, was born in the Sierra Nevada de Santa Marta, sub-director of Tayrona of Bunkwimake District Ethnoeducational Institution.
+Member of the Aruhuaco community, local forest partner, and founder and director of the native tree nursery.
 Supporting the project together with his family.

 Why planting trees is important?